 There were moments when I thought to myself, what if he lost his leg?
 What if it heals back wrong and he can’t run.
 There are many things you allow yourself to think and worry about.
 I am sure most of my issues with acid reflux come from the stress I allowed to affect me during that time.

-I wish that this video had been around when I was going through that time.
-That time when my son came out of surgery in a hip spica cast and I died a little inside because I felt that I had failed to protect my son.
-A video like this would have brought me some hope during a time that I let fear of the unknown get the best of me.
+When my son came out of surgery in a hip spica cast and I died a little inside because I felt that I had failed to protect my son.
+It’s hard to find hope during a time that I let fear of the unknown get the best of me.
 I bottled it up so that nobody else would see how afraid I was, but I had never been more scared in my life.

 Since becoming a parent, I have watched other parents lose a child to illness or tragedy.
 I thank God often for the healing my son has experienced knowing that none of us are promised a tomorrow.

-After watching this video, I thought about posting it to Facebook, however it has been 2 years since my son broke his leg, so I thought this post would add some context.
+It has been 2 years since my son broke his leg, so I thought this post would add some context to how I am currently feeling.
 Thanks for reading/understanding.

 Parents, hug your kids.
 Tell them you love them.
 Don’t allow anything to take priority over your family.